LukeDavies12/spaceland-vs-code-theme/README.md

 ### Misc

-This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/sdras/night-owl-vscode-theme/issues)!
+This is my first theme, so if you see something off, please feel free to [file an issue](https://github.com/sdras/night-owl-vscode-theme/issues)!
 I'm sure there are things I missed.

-This theme used the awesome New Moon Theme as a starting point.
+To make this theme I used the awesome [New Moon Syntax Theme](https://marketplace.visualstudio.com/items?itemName=taniarascia.new-moon-vscode) as a starting point, and this great article [Creating a VS Code Theme](https://css-tricks.com/creating-a-vs-code-theme/) as a reference.

 **Enjoy!**